ros-navigation/docs.nav2.org/configuration/packages/configuring-costmaps.rst

   ============== =======
   Type           Default
   -------------- -------
-  vector<string> {""}
+  string         ""
   ============== =======

   Description
-    List of sources of sensors, to be used if not specified in plugin specific configurations.
+    List of sources of sensors as a string, to be used if not specified in plugin specific configurations.
+Ex. "static_layer stvl_layer"

 :origin_x: